Jury trials have started to resume all over Los Angeles County, and it looks like the green light will be given within the next month or two.

 At this hearing, both the prosecutor and defense lawyer are given an opportunity to present arguments to the judge of what they believe would be a fair sentence for the charges they were just convicted of.

-The criminal defense lawyer will present mitigating factors to the judge on behalf of their client for a light sentence, while on the flip side, the prosecutor will present aggravating factors for a harsher sentence.
+The criminal defense lawyer will present mitigating factors to the judge on behalf of their client to support a light sentence, while the prosecutor will present aggravating factors to support a harsher sentence.

 Contact Hedding Law Firm for Help